 The exposure of the Company to credit risk and impairment losses in relation to trade and other receivables is reported in note 6 of the financial statements.

-14. Cash at bank
+13. Cash at bank

-For the purposes of the cash flow statement, the cash and cash equivalents include the following:
+For the purposes of the statement of cash flows, the cash and cash equivalents include the following: